johncdamico/johnclarkdamico/_posts/2022-04-23-Matsuzawa Yusaku A Social History of Modern Japan.md

 ---
 layout: post
-title: "Matsuzawa Yusaku's *A Social Modern History of Japan - Social Groups and the Market Economy, 1868-1914*"
+title: "Matsuzawa Yusaku, A Social Modern History of Japan - Social Groups and the Market Economy, 1868-1914"
 date: '2022-04-23'
 category: